elgenio123/deepfix/docs/getting-started/quickstart.md

 ## Basic Workflow

-The typical DeepFix workflow consists of three steps:
+The typical DeepFix workflow consists of two steps:

 1. **Initialize Client**: Create a client connection to the server
-2. **Ingest Dataset**: Upload and validate your dataset
+2. **Get Diagnosis**: Upload your dataset and run AI-powered analysis in one call
-3. **Diagnose**: Run AI-powered analysis and get recommendations

 ## Example 1: Image Classification Dataset